| Core-Business

 Using knowledge strategically is another key concern for all organizations.
 We need to know what works and why, and what results organizations generate, but we also need sometimes to further analyze and reframe this knowledge with a view to internal organizational change, or to provide strategic direction to an organization.

 The evaluation of the African Development Bank's decentralization strategy was one such opportunity to gather evidence on its implementation and use this knowledge to further think through a range of strategic options for the Bank.
-The Peer Review of UNIDO's Evaluation Function was another, where the emphasis of the review was on the strategic issues, especially related to knowledge sharing and feeding back lessons on results and relevance to senior management.

 Organizational and strategic analysis was the basis for a key assignment helping Multilateral Organisation Performance Assessment Network – MOPAN - www.mopanonline.org decide among several options for their future structure and the location of their Secretariat.